Callum-OP/3D-Character-Animator/README.md

 than Blender**, which is the whole point of the app.

-Load a rigged character, choose how it's shaded (keeping the flat/anime colours picked in Blender), pose the bones or play baked animation clips, then export the current frame as a transparent PNG that drops straight into a 2D art pipeline (e.g. Clip Studio Paint).
+Load a rigged character, choose how it's shaded (keeping the flat/anime colours picked in Blender), pose the bones or play baked animation clips.

 Everything runs client-side.
 There is no backend, no upload, no account — files never leave your machine (they're parsed via `URL.createObjectURL` over the local blob).

-## Status
+## Features

-The project is being built in phases (see [`references/Plan.md`](references/Plan.md)).

-- **Phase 1 — Scaffold & model loading — ✅ done.** Load a model, orbit around it,
-  see its stats, toggle grid/background, dispose cleanly on unload.
-- **Phase 2 — Material modes — ✅ done.** Switch between **Unlit** (raw Blender
-  colours, the default), **Toon** (stepped anime shading with a selectable band count), and **Standard** (original PBR).
-A key-light control (intensity / direction / height) drives the Toon and Standard modes.
-An optional **inverted-hull outline** (toggle + width) can be layered on any mode — its thickness is screen-space, so it looks consistent across model scales.
-A global **Soften** control lifts toon shadows and thins the outline everywhere, and **per-mesh overrides** let you drop the outline and flatten shading on specific parts (e.g. the face).
+- **Shading modes** — **Unlit** (raw Blender colours, the default), **Toon** (stepped anime shading with a selectable band count), and **Standard** (original PBR), with a key-light control (intensity / direction / height) for the lit modes.
+An optional black **outline** (screen-space width, so it stays consistent across model scales) can be layered on any mode, a global **Soften** control lifts toon shadows and thins the outline, and **per-mesh overrides** let you drop the outline and flatten shading on specific parts (e.g. the face).
-- **Phase 3 — Bone posing — ✅ done.** Click a bone (a dot in the viewport or a name in the tree), rotate it with the gizmo to build an FK pose, and save/load/reset poses as JSON.
-Filterable bone tree with a deform-only toggle, local/world gizmo space, `Esc` to deselect, and `Ctrl+Z` undo (100-deep).
+- **Bone posing** — click a bone (a dot in the viewport or a name in the tree), rotate it with the gizmo to build a pose, and save/load/reset poses as JSON.
+  Filterable bone tree with a deform-only toggle, local/world gizmo space, `Esc` to deselect, and `Ctrl+Z` undo.
-- **Phase 4 — Animation — ✅ done.** Play baked glTF clips with a timeline
-  scrubber, loop toggle, and speed control; or author a simple in-app keyframe animation (key the selected bone or all posed bones at a time, adjust duration/fps, scrub, and save/load as JSON).
-Playback and posing are mutually exclusive — the gizmo steps aside while a clip plays and the rest pose is restored on Stop.
+- **Animation** — play baked glTF clips with a timeline scrubber, loop toggle, and speed control, or author your own in-app keyframe animation (key the selected bone or all posed bones, adjust duration/fps, scrub, and save/load as JSON).
-- **Mocap (BVH) import — ✅ done.** Import a `.bvh` motion-capture file and retarget it onto the loaded rig.
-Bones are auto-mapped **semantically** — each bone is classified into a canonical humanoid slot (Hips, Spine, Forearm L, …) by body part + side, so different naming conventions (Mixamo / CMU / Rigify) line up.
-A **mapping editor** shows the guess and lets you fix any slot by hand before retargeting, so any skeleton can be made to work.
-Any clip (baked or mocap) can also be applied as a single **pose** at the scrub time, or **baked** into editable in-app keyframes.
+- **Mocap import** — import a `.bvh` motion-capture file and retarget it onto the loaded rig.
+Bones are auto-mapped by body part and side so different naming conventions (Mixamo / CMU / Rigify) line up, and a mapping editor lets you fix any bone by hand before retargeting.
+Any clip can also be applied as a single pose or baked into editable keyframes.
-- **Phase 6 — Polish & friendliness — ✅ done.** One-click light presets
-  (Front/Side/Rim/Top), a cheap blob **ground shadow**, **per-part** show/hide, an optional FPS/memory **performance readout**, a **Help & shortcuts** overlay (press `?`), a welcoming empty state, and plain-language labels throughout for people new to 3D/animation.
-- **Phase 4.5 — Scene objects — ✅ done.** Add any number of props or backgrounds
-  (`.glb`/`.gltf`/`.fbx`) around the character, then **Move / Rotate / Resize** the selected one with a gizmo and **cycle** between them.
-The character itself is a movable entry too. **Save/Load the scene** layout (placement + pose), **copy & paste poses** (e.g. from a scrubbed mocap frame into your own clip), and record **root motion** — move the character between keyframes so it walks toward a wall instead of animating on the spot.
-A **shadow-mapping** toggle swaps the small blob shadow for real cast shadows.
+- **Scene objects** — add props or backgrounds (`.glb`/`.gltf`/`.fbx`) around the character, then move / rotate / resize and cycle between them.
+Save/load the scene layout, copy & paste poses, and record **root motion** so the character can walk across the scene instead of animating on the spot.
-- **Phase 5 — Export — ✅ done.** Save a **transparent PNG** at 1×/2×/4× the
-  viewport resolution, **record the animation to a video** (webm, from the current camera angle), export your in-app animation as **`.bvh`** (round-trips through the importer), and a **Fullscreen** view (Esc to exit) for screen-recording.
+- **Export** — save a **transparent PNG** at 1×/2×/4× the viewport resolution, record the animation to a **video** (webm), export your animation as **`.bvh`**, and a **Fullscreen** view (Esc to exit) for screen-recording.
+- **Friendly by default** — one-click light presets (Front/Side/Rim/Top), a ground shadow (blob or real cast shadows), per-part show/hide, an optional FPS/memory readout, and a **Help & shortcuts** overlay (press `?`).

 ### Supported file formats